g45t345rt/minifaker/README.md

 ### Why not create a pull request to faker.js?

 Too much work to get the pull request denied.
 Instead, I will be adding new functions here from time to time.

+### Better alternatives

-I will deprecate functions with better alternatives.
-For example, use `nanoid` to generate string ID
+I will deprecate functions with better alternatives. use `npm i nanoid` to generate string ID use `npm i lorem-ipsum` to generate lorem words

+### Duplicates

+I've notice that faker locales have duplicate words :S.
+I will remove the duplicates when importing locale files to reduce size as much as possible.

 ## Example / usage